cloudflare/cloudflare-docs/content/learning-paths/zero-trust-web-access/advanced-workflows/_index.md

 # Advanced ZTWA workflows

-Customize Access policies to the specific requirements of your application or organization.
+Build advanced Access policies based on the specific requirements of your application or organization.

 ## Objectives